SHOP4CF/communication-docs/docs/partners/TAU/VR-RM-MT.md

 _Describe the purpose of this component in 1-2 sentences.
 Please focus especially on what the component takes as its input, what added value it produces, and what is its output._

-This component takes ..., calculates ..., and returns ...
+This component enables the training and supporting human workers in collaborative tasks

 ### Data interfaces